freemansoft/java-to-windows-performance-counters/README.md

 There are two different API classes that provide the exact same level of functionality.
 One is a string based API that directly maps to the C# library.
 The other is a key based API that reduces the need to continually pass keys back and forth.

 *	MultiThreadedLiason: String based API where the category/(instance)/counter strings are passed in on every call.
 *	MultiThreadedFacade: Completely static interface.
-This increases performance 5%.
+This provides 7X thre throughput of MultiThreadedLiason.
 Numeric key based API where the caller registers a category/(instance)/counter string combo to get a key that is used in subsequent calls.

 # Using the Provided Binaries
 The github repository holds the latest binaries in the packages directory.
 You can use them without having to compile C# code or build any proxies.